damithsj/IFSCloud-Postman-Trace-Visualizer/README.md

-# Postman Visualizer for IFS Cloud Projection trace
+# Postman Visualizer for IFS Cloud Trace

 You can get the IFS trace data for a projection call by adding the query parameter `odata-debug`.
 This will add the trace information in `ifs-trace` node of the response message.
 Since the trace data is in JSON format, it's hard to interpert the information using tools like Postman.